jacobprall/moneypenny/README.md

 Moneypenny is a single page web application inspired by Mint built using Ruby on Rails utilizing React.js and Redux architecture.
 Moneypenny allows users to:

-- Create an account
-- Log in and out
+- Create an account, log in and log out
-- Create finanical accounts to track their assets and liabilities.
+- Create finanical accounts to track their assets and liabilities
 - Update and delete their financial accounts
 - Browse a daily briefing
 - Add, edit and delete transactions
+- Search for Transactions
 - View of graphical representation of their monthly financial transactions by category
 - Add, edit and delete goals
 - Add, edit and delete bills